-23000 à -1492

 Junípero Serra

-A Franciscan missionary priest, he was responsible for the creation of 9 of the 21 Spanish missions in California.
-In spite of his weak constitution, he travelled the entire southeast coast and founded the missions that would become the cities of San Diego, San Francisco, San Luis Obispo, Ventura and Santa Clara.
-Posthumously recognized as an Apostle of California, by the Catholic Church, he was beatified in 1988 and canonized by Pope Francis in September 2015.
-This event was perceived as an offense to the native populations of California, who blame the priest for the suffering inflicted on their ancestors (deprivation of freedoms, forced conversions, compulsory labor, etc.)
+A Franciscan missionary priest, he was behind the creation of 9 of the 21 Spanish missions in California.
+Despite his weak constitution, he traveled the entire southeast coast, founding the missions that would become the cities of San Diego, San Francisco, San Luis Obispo, Ventura and Santa Clara.
+Posthumously recognized as the Apostle of California by the Catholic Church, he was beatified in 1988 and canonized by Pope Francis in September 2015.
+This event was perceived as an offense to California's native populations, who blame the priest for the suffering inflicted on their ancestors (deprivation of freedom, forced conversions, compulsory labor, etc.).

 1769-1823